nicholas-maltbie/Recolor-Shader-Example/README.md

 ![Example recoloring of a grey scale pattern into different color combinations](Examples/imgs/Showcase.png)

-This project demonstrates an example of how to use the Recolor shader developed in URP to recolor a grey scale image using two different colors dynamically.
+This project demonstrates an example of how to use the Recolor shader developed in Unity's Universal Render Pipeline to recolor a grey scale image using two different colors dynamically.

 This project is developed using Unity  [LTS Release 2020.3.14f1](https://unity3d.com/unity/whats-new/2020.3.14).